nf-core/configs/docs/vsc_calcua.md

 > **NB:** Do not launch nextflow jobs directly from a login node.
 Not only will this occupy considerable resources on the login nodes (the nextflow master process/head job can still use considerable amounts of RAM, see [https://nextflow.io/blog/2024/optimizing-nextflow-for-hpc-and-cloud-at-scale.html](https://nextflow.io/blog/2024/optimizing-nextflow-for-hpc-and-cloud-at-scale.html)), but the command might get cancelled (since there is a wall time for the login nodes too).

-## Schedule Nextflow pipeline using Slurm
+## Schedule Nextflow pipeline tasks using Slurm

-The `*_slurm` (and `slurm`) profiles allow Nextflow to use the Slurm job scheduler to queue each pipeline task as a separate job.
+The default behaviour of the `vsc_calcua` profile allows Nextflow to use the Slurm job scheduler to queue each pipeline task as a separate job.
 The main job that you manually submit using `sbatch` will run the head Nextflow process (`nextflow run ...`), which acts as a governor and monitoring job, and spawn new Slurm jobs for the different tasks in the pipeline.
-Each task will request the appropriate amount of resources defined by the pipeline (up to a threshold set in the given partition's profile) and will be run as an individual Slurm job.
+Each task will request the appropriate amount of resources defined by the pipeline (up to a threshold set per partition in this config) and will be run as an individual Slurm job.
 This means that each task will be placed in the scheduling queue individually and [all the standard priority rules](https://docs.vscentrum.be/jobs/why_doesn_t_my_job_start.html#why-doesn-t-my-job-start) will apply to each of them.

-The `nextflow run ...` command that launches the head process, can be invoked either via `sbatch` or from an an interactive `srun` session launched via `screen` or `tmux` (to avoid the process from stopping when you disconnect your SSH session), but it **does NOT need to request the total amount of resources that would be required for the full pipeline!**
+The `nextflow run ...` command that launches the head process, can be invoked either via `sbatch` or from an an interactive `srun` session launched via `screen` or `tmux` (to avoid the process from stopping when you disconnect your SSH session), but it **does NOT need to request the total amount of resources that would be required by the full pipeline!**

-> **NB:** When using the slurm-type profiles, the initial job that launches the master nextflow process does not need many resources to run.
-Therefore, use the #SBATCH options to limit its requested to a small sensible amount (e.g., 2 CPUs and 4 GB RAM), regardless of how computationally intensive the actual pipeline is.
+> **NB:** When using the default `vsc_calcua` profile, the initial job that launches the master nextflow process does not need many resources to run.
+Therefore, use the #SBATCH options to limit its requested to a small sensible amount (e.g., 1-2 CPUs and 4 GB RAM), regardless of how computationally intensive the actual pipeline is.

 > **NB:** The wall time of the Nextflow head process will ultimately determine how long the pipeline can run for.

 ## Local Nextflow run on a single (interactive) node

-In contrast to the `*_slurm` profiles, the `*_local` profiles instead run in Nextflow's _local execution mode_, which means that they do not make use of the Slurm job scheduler.
-Instead, the head Nextflow process (`nextflow run ...`) will run on the allocated compute node and spawn all of sub-processes for the individual tasks in the pipeline on that same node (i.e., similar to running a pipeline on your own machine).
+By adding the `single_node` profile, Nextflow will run in _local execution mode_, which means that it will not make use of the Slurm job scheduler.
+Instead, the head Nextflow process (`nextflow run ...`) will run on the allocated compute node and spawn all sub-processes for the individual tasks in the pipeline on that same node (i.e., similar to running a pipeline on your own machine).
 The available resources are determined by the [`#SBATCH` options passed to Slurm](https://docs.vscentrum.be/jobs/job_submission.html#requesting-compute-resources) as usual and are shared among all tasks.
+The thresholds for the amount of resources that can be requested are automatically set to those that were requested during job submission (and will otherwise default to those of the partition).

 The `nextflow run ...` command that launches the head process, can be invoked either via `sbatch` or from an an interactive `srun` session launched via `screen` or `tmux` (to avoid the process from stopping when you disconnect your SSH session) and it **DOES need to request the total amount of resources that are required by the full pipeline!**

-> **NB:** When using one of the single node profiles, make sure that you launch the job on the same partition as the one specified by the `-profile vsc_calcua,<partition>` option of your `nextflow run` command, either by launching it from the matching login node or by using the `sbatch` option `--partition=<partition>`.
-E.g., a job script containing the following nextflow command:
-> `nextflow run <pipeline> -profile vsc_calcua,broadwell_local`
-> should be launched from a [Leibniz login node](https://docs.vscentrum.be/antwerp/tier2_hardware/leibniz_hardware.html#login-infrastructure) or via the following `sbatch` command:
-> `sbatch --account <project_account> --partition broadwell script.slurm`

-> **NB:** The single node profiles **do not** automatically set the pipeline's CPU/RAM resource limits to those of a full node, but instead dynamically set them based on those allocated by Slurm, i.e. those requested via the `sbatch`.
+> **NB:** `-profile vsc_calcua,single_node` **does not** automatically set the pipeline's CPU/RAM resource limits to those of a full node, but instead dynamically set them based on those allocated by Slurm, i.e. those requested via the `sbatch`.
 However, in many cases, it likely is a good idea to simply request a full node.

 ## Apptainer / Singularity and Nextflow environment variables for cache and tmp directories